tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 Jenny Skunk couldn't think of anything but eggs.
 The more she thought of them, the more she wanted some.
-After parting from Unc' Billy Possum in the Green Forest she went back to the Green Meadows and prowled about, hunting for the nests of her feathered neighbors who build on the ground, and having no more luck than she had had before.
+After parting from Uncle Billy Possum in the Green Forest she went back to the Green Meadows and prowled about, hunting for the nests of her feathered neighbors who build on the ground, and having no more luck than she had had before.

-Unc' Billy Possum was faring about the same way.
+Uncle Billy Possum was faring about the same way.
 He couldn't, for the life of him, stop thinking about those eggs that belonged to Mrs.
 Grouse.
 The more he tried to forget about them, the more he thought about them.

-"Ah feels it in mah bones that there isn't the least bit of use in huntin' fo' them," said he to himself, as he watched Jenny Skunk amble out of sight up the Lone Little Path.
-"No, Sah, there isn't the least bit of use.
-Ah done look every place Ah can think of already.
-Still, Ah haven't got anything else special on mah mind, and those aiggs cert'nly would taste good.
-Ah reckons it must be Ah needs those aiggs, or Ah wouldn't have them on mah mind so much.
-Ah finds it rather painful to carry aiggs on mah mind all the time, but Ah would enjoy carrying them in mah stomach.
-Ah cert'nly would."
-Unc' Billy grinned and started to ramble about aimlessly, hoping that chance would lead him to the nest of Mrs. Grouse.
+"I feel it in my bones that there isn't the least bit of use in hunting for them," said he to himself, as he watched Jenny Skunk amble out of sight up the Lone Little Path.
+"No, Sir, there isn't the least bit of use.
+I've looked every place I can think of already.
+Still, I haven't got anything else special on my mind, and those eggs certainly would taste good.
+I reckon it must be I need those eggs, or I wouldn't have them on my mind so much.
+I find it rather painful to carry eggs on my mind all the time, but I would enjoy carrying them in my stomach.
+I certainly would."
+Uncle Billy grinned and started to ramble about aimlessly, hoping that chance would lead him to the nest of Mrs. Grouse.

-Do what he would, Unc' Billy couldn't get the thought of eggs off his mind, and the more he thought about them the more he wanted some.
+Do what he would, Uncle Billy couldn't get the thought of eggs off his mind, and the more he thought about them the more he wanted some.
 And that led him to think of Farmer Brown's henhouse.
-He had long ago resolved never again to go there, but the longing for a taste of eggs was too much for his good resolutions, and as soon as jolly, round, red Mr. Sun sank to rest behind the Purple Hills, and the Black Shadows came creeping across the Green Meadows and through the Green Forest, Unc' Billy slipped away, taking pains that old Mrs. Possum shouldn't suspect where he was going.
+He had long ago resolved never again to go there, but the longing for a taste of eggs was too much for his good resolutions, and as soon as jolly, round, red Mr. Sun sank to rest behind the Purple Hills, and the Black Shadows came creeping across the Green Meadows and through the Green Forest, Uncle Billy slipped away, taking pains that old Mrs. Possum shouldn't suspect where he was going.

 Out from the Green Forest, keeping among the Black Shadows along by the old stone wall on the edge of the Old Orchard, he stole, and so at last he reached Farmer Brown's henhouse.
 He stopped to listen.
-There was no sign of Bella the Hound, and Unc' Billy sighed gently.
+There was no sign of Bella the Hound, and Uncle Billy sighed gently.
 It was a sigh of relief.
 Then he crept around a corner of the henhouse towards a certain hole under it he remembered well.
 Just as he reached it, he saw something white.
 It moved.
 It was coming towards him from the other end of the henhouse.
-Unc' Billy stopped right where he was.
+Uncle Billy stopped right where he was.
 He was undecided whether to run or stay.
 Then he heard a little grunt and decided to stay.
 He even grinned.
 A few seconds later up came Jenny Skunk.
-It was a white stripe on Jenny's coat that Unc' Billy had seen.
+It was a white stripe on Jenny's coat that Uncle Billy had seen.

-Jenny gave a little snort of surprise when she almost bumped into Unc' Billy.
+Jenny gave a little snort of surprise when she almost bumped into Uncle Billy.

 "What are you doing here?" she demanded.

-"Just taking a li'l walk fo' the good of mah appetite," replied Unc' Billy, grinning more broadly than ever.
-"What are yo' doing here, Brer Skunk?"
+"Just taking a little walk for the good of my appetite," replied Uncle Billy, grinning more broadly than ever.
+"What are you doing here, Brother Skunk?"

 "The same thing," replied Jenny.
 Then she chuckled.
 "This is an unexpected meeting.
 I guess you must have had the same thing on your mind all day that I have," she added.

-"Ah reckon so," replied Unc' Billy, and both grinned.
+"I reckon so," replied Uncle Billy, and both grinned.

 [Illustration]